amlaksil/credit-scoring-ml-model/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions or changes you would like to discuss, please create an issue first.
+Please create an issue first to discuss what you would like to change.

 ## License